Last Updated on October 4, 2019

 You’ll begin to understand your sleeping patterns, and can try to experiment on yourself to get better rest at night.

-For starters, check out this post about what happens to your body and brain during the different Sleep Stages and REM.
+For starters, check out this post to learn about what your body and brain does when you sleep!

 Next Model UP

 If you are looking at the next model up then maybe you have a requirement for more advanced navigation, digital compass and waypoint navigation, like the Fenix3

 Next Model DOWN

 The next model down would be the Forerunner 230 or the Forerunner 235 with OFF the WRIST heart rate technology.